hibernate/hibernate-search/CONTRIBUTING.md

 ### Elasticsearch

-The Elasticsearch integration tests run against one single version of Elasticsearch at a time, launching an Elasticsearch server automatically on port 9200.
+The Elasticsearch integration tests run against one single version of Elasticsearch at a time, launching an Elasticsearch server automatically on port 9200 using Docker.
 You may redefine the version to use by specifying the right profile and using the `test.elasticsearch.connection.version` property: